RafaelFuentealbaC/mutualinf/README.md

   - Allows calculate the total segregation.
   - Allows descompose the total segregation index into the between term and the within term.
-  - Allows calculate and know the exclusive contribution that generate the group variables or the unit variables into the total segregation.
+  - Allows calculate and know the exclusive segregating effect that generate the group variables or the unit variables into the total segregation.
   - Allows separate the calculations according to one or more characteristics of the system.